zorrowang/LeetCode/docs/Languages/Java/data-structure/List.md

 Some features in _List_ are:

 - List typically allows duplicate elements.
-- List typically allow multiple null elements if they allow null elements at all.
+- List typically allows multiple null elements if they allow null elements at all.
-- List (like Java Array) is zero based.
+- List (like Java Array) is zero-based.
 - List provides the positional (indexed) access to the elements.
 The execution is in time proportional to the index value for some implementations.

 **Note**, Vector and Stack classes basically fall in legacy classes.